What is the 180-day eligibility window to make a QOZ investment?

 In general, the 180-day period begins on the day the gain is recognized by the taxpayer.

-• A taxpayer receiving the Schedule K-1 can choose to begin the 180-day period to invest their eligible passed-through gains into a QOZ fund on any one of three following dates:
+- A taxpayer receiving the Schedule K-1 can choose to begin the 180 days to invest their eligible passed-through gains into a QOZ fund on any one of three following dates:

-• The last day of the flow-through entity’s taxable year; or
+- The last day of the flow-through entity’s taxable year

-• The same date the flow-through entity realized the actual eligible gainat the entity level, i.e., the same date that the flow-through entity’s180-day period begins; or
+- The same date the flow-through entity realized the actual eligible gain at the entity level, i.e., the same date that the flow-through entity’s180-day period begins

 Special considerations for how the 180-day rule applies if the taxpayer will be receiving installment or earnout payments from a business sale:

-• Each installment payment or earnout payment that the taxpayer receives will have a separate 180-day period.
-If the business sale occurred on March 1, 2023(for example) and the first payment was also received in 2023, the taxpayer’s 180-day period for that period would begin on the last day of the business’s fiscal year tax year in the year the sale occurred.
+- Each installment payment or earnout payment the taxpayer receives will have a separate 180-day period.
+If the business sale occurred on March 1, 2023, for example, and the first payment was also received in 2023, the taxpayer’s 180-day period for that period would begin on the last day of the business’s fiscal year tax year in the year the sale occurred.

-• Each subsequent installment/earnout payment would have separate 180-dayperiod that would begin the day that each subject installment payment is received.
+- Each subsequent installment/earnout payment would have a separate 180-day period that would begin the day that each subject installment payment is received.

-Note that a taxpayer must first realize the capital gain first before reinvesting some or all of that that gain into a QOZ fund.
+A taxpayer must first realize the capital gain before reinvesting some or all of that gain into a QOZ fund.
 The IRS considers a taxpayer to have “made the QOZ investment” on the date that the taxpayer wires the money for their investment commitment to the QOZ fund.